 For the preparation of the production data, we select for each hole the tool diameter that is closest to the desired hole diameter.

 Since our largest tool diameter is 5.8 mm, we automatically convert larger drills (without adjusting the diameter) into inner millings.
-The quality of the resulting hole is identical.
+As milling is performed after the copper plating process, PTHs can be manufactured with a maximum diameter (final hole diameter) of 5.65 mm.

 In order to avoid drilling fractures during the manufacturing process, all drill holes must maintain a minimum distance of at least 0.25 mm (0.001 in).